TonyRipa/PlaceValue/README.md

 This still seems to be both fully analog, and fully digital at the same time.

-What if I want to represent 12π.
+What if I want to represent 12π (sequence 1,2,π) ?
 Now I may be in trouble.
 I can represent this symbolically (digitally).
-If I represent this in analog, then I seem to lose the symolic (digit) information
+However, if I represent this in analog, then I seem to lose the symbolic (digit) information

 <pre>
   ▁